 We work to engage the public and industry by shared experiences in science.
 Each year, the Faculty of Science interacts with thousands of visitors through our museums and collections, public and industry events, summer camps, and more.
 We invite you to explore the diverse ways in which we engage our community in science.

-- Facilities like the Observatory, Shack, and Greenhouses hosted programs of nearly 5,000 members of the public, K-12 school groups, and summer programs.
+- Facilities like the Observatory, Shack, and Greenhouses hosted programs of more than 5,000 members of the public, K-12 school groups, and summer programs.

 - Museums and collections arranged tours and appointments for the public university students, K-12 schools, and summer programs of more than 5,000 participants.

 - K-12 school programs such as High School Physics Experiments, The Iverson Exam, the Young Scientist Conference and others brought more than 3,500 school students to campus on a yearly basis.
 Off campus, many Faculty of Science researchers and staff and science student groups regularly visited classrooms.

 - Public programs like summer camps, public lectures, and science student group events draw more than 6,000 attendees.

 - Volunteer and paid internship opportunities at the University like volunteering at the Dino Lab, Computing Science High School internships, Museum and Collection volunteers number more than 300 each year.